Bit by a Dead Bee

-"Bit by a Dead Bee" is the third episode of the second season of the American television crime drama series Breaking Bad.
+"Bit by a Dead Bee" is the third episode of the second season of the American television crime drama series Breaking Bad and the 10th episode overall.
 It was written by Peter Gould and directed by Terry McDonough.
+The episode aired on AMC on March 22, 2009.

 Plot

 Having gotten away from Tuco Salamanca, Walter White and Jesse Pinkman now have to get home and explain where they have been following their kidnapping.
 Walt has a plan for both of them and they split up.
-Walt goes to a supermarket and takes off all of his clothes while walking around the aisles.
+Walt, pretending to be delirious, goes to a supermarket and takes off all of his clothes while walking through the aisles.
 He is hospitalized and claims to have no memory of where he has been for the last few days.
 The hospital is unable to find anything wrong with him, and Walt suggests that it was a combination of medication and chemotherapy that could have caused the episode.
 The hospital believes Walt is at risk for another fugue state and forces him to undergo a psychiatric evaluation.
-Walt admits to the psychiatrist after receiving assurances regarding patient confidentiality that he remembers everything and just wanted to get away for a while.
+After receiving assurances regarding doctor-patient confidentiality, Walt tells the psychiatrist that he remembers everything and just wanted to get away for a while.
 They eventually agree to release him.

 Jesse returns to his house to clean out the basement and get rid of the RV where he and Walt have been making methamphetamine.
-When the DEA agents track him down, due to Hank Schrader having tracked down Tuco and his uncle Hector while looking for Jesse and deducing a connection after having killed the former, he claims that he has been with a prostitute, Wendy, for the weekend.
-The DEA does not believe him and brings in Tuco's uncle Hector Salamanca to identify him, but Hector refuses to cooperate with the authorities.
-They have to let Jesse go.
+DEA agents locate Jesse and bring him in as a result of Hank Schrader having tracked Tuco and his uncle Hector while looking for Jesse in hopes of finding Walt.
+Having found evidence of Jesse having been at Tuco's house when Hank killed the latter, they question Jesse about his whereabouts.
+Jesse claims that he has been with a prostitute, Wendy, for the weekend, a false story backed up by the prostitute.
+The DEA does not believe Jesse and brings in Tuco's uncle Hector Salamanca to identify Jesse, but Hector shows his disdain for the DEA by refusing to expose Jesse, instead defecating in his wheelchair.
+With no evidence or witnesses, they let Jesse go.
 Jesse tries to contact his parents, but they refuse to help him.
 That night, Walt convinces Jesse to continue cooking meth.
-Later, Hank gets a present at the station: Tuco's teeth grill encased in a clear acrylic cube.
+Later, Hank gets a present at the station: Tuco's teeth grill.